voiceflow/rcjs-examples/hamburger-order/README.md

 }
 ```

-The `versionID` is a unique identifier for a project you've built on Voiceflow, so passing this value into the `RuntimeClient` lets the SDK know which specific Voiceflow app you want to start a conversation with.
+The `versionID` is a unique identifier for a project you've built on Voiceflow, so passing this value into the `RuntimeClientFactory` lets the SDK know which specific Voiceflow app you want the `RuntimeClient`s to start a conversation with.

 ### Starting the Conversation